benefacto/multi-source-downloader/README.md

 You can easily run the downloader using Golang or Docker:

-- **Using Golang**:

-    1. Clone the repository to your local machine.
+### Golang

+If you do not wish to use Docker or if you have issues with Docker, you can run the application directly on your system using Go:

-    2. Navigate to the root directory of the project.
+1. Navigate to the root directory of the project.
-    3. Create a `.env` file and populate it with the necessary values.
-Refer to `.env.example` for the required keys.
-    4. Run the command: `go run cmd/main.go`
+2. Run the command: `go run cmd/main.go`

-- **Using Docker**:
+### Docker

+This application can be run using Docker.
+Before using Docker, please ensure you have Docker and Docker Compose installed on your system.

 1. Build the Docker image with: `docker-compose build`
 2. Start the service with: `docker-compose up`

+**Note**: The Docker configuration creates an output directory on the host machine for the downloaded file.
+This directory is mounted as a Docker volume and is, by default, owned by the `root` user because the Docker process runs as `root`.
+This means that `root` permissions are required to access or manage the files in the output directory.
+If you encounter permission issues while trying to access the downloaded file, you might need to change the file permissions with a command like `sudo chown -R $(id -u):$(id -g) ./output` or use root permissions to access the files.

+### Running the Tests
-To run tests, navigate to the root directory of the project and run `go test ./...`
+To run the test suite, navigate to the root directory of the project and execute `go test ./....`

 ## Optimization History & Future Enhancement